 We love our pets in the Lowcountry.
 According to Charleston County Animal Control, there are 2 pets (dogs and cats) for every person in the tri-county area...that’s a lot of dogs!

 What happens to your beloved pet in the event something happens to you?
-Luckily, Dennis J. Christensen, P.A. has the area’s foremost authority on pet law, Apollo Christensen.
+Luckily, Christensen & All, P.A. has the area’s foremost authority on pet law, Apollo Christensen.
 Apollo is a Bichon Frisé with a nose for pet issues (cats too) and is a real problem solver.

-If you have a pet-related legal question, submit it to Apollo using the submission form on this page or call them at 843-971-1199.
+If you have a pet-related legal question, submit it to Apollo using the submission form or call them at 843-971-1199.
 A human will respond and you can schedule an appointment for you and your owner to ensure that you’re protected.

 Hi Apollo, my name is Taz and I'm a 28-year old Jack Russell Terrier (4 years old in human years).
 My owner hasn’t been feeding me regularly and I don’t think she’s taking very good care of herself either.
 I’d feed us both, but I can’t reach the kibble.
 What can we do to make sure we’re both taken care of?